Beyond Expected Return: Accounting for Policy Reproducibility when Evaluating Reinforcement Learning Algorithms: Extension to Behaviour Reproducibility

 \subsubsection{Experiments}

 Figure~\ref{fig:results_MBR_WBR} shows the behavioural MAD when considering the behavioural descriptor.
 The descriptor in this case corresponds to the average foot contact of the robot across the episode~\cite{cully2015robots}.
-We observe similar trends when comparing the algorithms in the case of behavioural reproducibilty, where R-ES consistently performs well despite optimising only for return reproducibility.
-However, the behavioural reproducibility of ES is less strong across other tasks (Halfcheetah - see Appendix~\ref{app:bd}).
-We hypothesize that the computation of behavioural representations are more sensitive than return values, causing uncertainty and errors to have a larger effect on behaviours.
-The results for the state-marginal representation are reported in Appendix~\ref{app:bd}.
+We observe similar trends when comparing the algorithms in the case of behavioural reproducibility, where R-ES consistently performs well despite optimising only for return reproducibility.
+However, the behavioural reproducibility of ES is less strong across other tasks (see Appendix~\ref{app:bd}).
+We hypothesise that the computation of behavioural representations are more sensitive than return values, causing uncertainty and errors to have a larger effect on behaviours.
+Similar results are observed when using state-marginal representation (see Appendix~\ref{app:bd}).